TobiOkanlawon/tobiokanlawon.github.io/content/posts/how-to-research.md

 ## Step 2: Decide what sort of research you'd like to do (Hard vs Soft)

 *Hard research* is research that involves a lot of facts, i.e data and statistics.
 For research like this, it's best to stick to verified sources like articles published by journals and statistics published by National Bureaus.
-Hard research can be useful when wer are trying to research an article that makes *analytical claims*, which are based on interpretations of fact, data or sources.
+Hard research can be useful when we're are trying to research an article that makes *analytical claims*, which are based on interpretations of fact, data or sources.

 Conversely, *soft research* is really about researching for an opinion about something, news outlets and opinion articles are fine here.
 This is useful when we are trying to research an article that makes *normative claims*, which are claims of value or evaluation.